TMJ Dentist & Jaw Doctor Specialist

 When it comes to chronic facial pain, such as headaches, earaches, or jaw aches, it is worth knowing that millions of American adults suffer from one or more of these afflictions.

 As for the source of those aches and pains, we have found that they correlate with the TM joints (temporomandibular joints).
-These joints, which are located on each side of the head, work together to allow the jaw to move in different ways for speaking, chewing, and everything else.
+These joints, located on each side of the head, work together to allow the jaw to move in various ways for speaking, chewing, and other functions.

 Understanding TMJ

-TMJ, otherwise known as temporomandibular disorder, is a wider reference to a number of conditions that impact the TM joints, facial nerves, and jaw muscles.
-Symptoms of TMJ may occur when people twist their jaws while opening them or move them to the side during speaking or chewing.
+TMJ, also known as temporomandibular disorder, is a broader term referring to several conditions that affect the TM joints, facial nerves, and jaw muscles.
+Symptoms of TMJ may occur when people twist their jaws while opening them or move them to the side while speaking or chewing.

 There are a few major symptoms that we see with patients who have TMJ and difficulty opening in St. Louis, including: